britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-04.md

 * Use of botnet-scale collections of compromised hosts {{spiegel3}}.

 The scale of the compromise extends beyond the network to include subversion of the technical standards process itself.
-For example, there is also suspicion that NSA modifications to the DUAL_EC_DRBG random number generator were made to ensure that keys generated using that generator could be predicted by NSA.
+For example, there is suspicion that NSA modifications to the DUAL_EC_DRBG random number generator were made to ensure that keys generated using that generator could be predicted by NSA.
 This RNG was made part of NIST's SP 800-90A, for which NIST acknowledges NSA's assistance.
 There have also been reports that the NSA paid RSA Security for a related contract with the result that the curve became the default in the RSA BSAFE product line.

 We use the term "pervasive attack" {{RFC7258}} to collectively describe these operations.
 The term "pervasive" is used because the